Particular/docs.particular.net/samples/scaleout/senderside/sample.md

 ### Unaware client

 This project contains code for a client which is not aware of specific scale out design of the server.
-The client specifies only the logical routing:
+The client specifies only the logical routing as shown below:

 snippet:Logical-Routing

 ### Aware client

-In addition to the logical routing, the scale out-aware client uses a [instance mapping file](/nservicebus/msmq/routing.md) to tell NServiceBus about the specific instances of the Server:
+In addition to the logical routing, the scale out-aware client uses an [instance mapping file](/nservicebus/msmq/routing.md) to tell NServiceBus about the specific instances of the server.
+This is done as shown below:

 snippet:File-Based-Routing